How to Remove Hard Inquiries from Your Credit Report Fast.

 Navigate to the "Credit Inquiries" section.
 Look for:

 Note down suspicious items.
-You’ll need this information for disputes.
+You'll need this information for the dispute process and potential credit inquiry removal.

 Step 3: Dispute Unauthorized Inquiries

-If you find any unauthorized hard inquiries, immediately file a dispute.
+If you find any unauthorized credit inquiries or unauthorized credit checks, immediately file a dispute with the relevant credit bureau.

 Online Dispute Platforms: